gleyconxavier/fastsell/README.md

 # fastsell
-A  classifieds App for Rondonia
+A mvc project for studies.